eternaldensity/Sandcastle-Builder/README.md

 - Prevent Glass Ceiling 10 and 11 from being awarded by Logicat until you have Ceiling Broken
 - Alias for Chateau
 - Fix notification crash when earning badge with description as a function
+- Found an oooooold missing linebreak in descripton of cost of buying Sand Refinery

 #### LucidCrux
 - Rift Fade